Health Visitors and school nurses

 If you are a parent or guardian of a child or young person with a physical or learning disability, then occupational therapy in the community can help you.

-Occupational therapy staff can give you advice and information on moving and handling issues, seating at home, housing needs and provide assistive equipment and adaptations to overcome some of the challenges you may experience.
+Occupational therapy staff can give you advice and information on activities of daily living, moving and handling issues, seating at home, housing needs and provide assistive equipment and adaptations to overcome some of the challenges you may experience.

-Please download, complete and return the Children's Occupational Therapy Referral Form to the address provided on the application form and your occupational therapy assessment will be reviewed.
+Please download, complete and return the Children's Occupational Therapy Referral Form to the address provided on the application form for an occupational therapy assessment of your child's needs, which will be reviewed.